 - Market share: Largest

-- Branches: 200+ nationwide
+- Branches: 200+ across the country

-- Services: Full range
+- Services: Full-service banking

-- Fees: Moderate
+- Fees: Average

-- Best for: General banking
+- Best for: General banking services

 Equity Bank